Universal rapidity scaling of entanglement entropy inside hadrons from conformal invariance: Introduction

 \section{Introduction}

 \lab{sec1} The parton model, with its probabilistic approach to counting partons, is in apparent contradiction with quantum mechanics.
 Indeed, a distribution of (quasi-)free partons possesses a finite entropy, whereas the hadron should represent a pure quantum state (an eigenstate of the QCD Hamiltonian) with zero entropy.
 A way to resolve this paradox is to observe that in a high-energy interaction, one does not have access to entire information about the hadron state \cite{Kharzeev:2017qzs}.
 The density matrix of the hadron thus has to be traced over the unobserved degrees of freedom, and the resulting reduced density matrix describes a mixed state with a finite entropy.
 To make this proposal more concrete, consider a short pulse of light interacting with the hadron, see Fig. \ref{fig1}.
-The equation of the lightfront fixes $x^- = t - x = 0$, but since the positions of partons $x_i$ and moments of time $t_i$ when the light interacted with them cannot be accurately determined in a high energy interaction, one has to trace the hadron density matrix over $x^+_i = t_i + x_i$ \cite{Kharzeev:2021nzh}.
-As a result, one gets the mixed density matrix that is diagonal in the Fock basis of states with fixed numbers of partons.
-The corresponding entropy results from the entanglement between the phase and parton occupation number.
+The equation of the lightfront fixes $x^- = t - x = 0$, but since the positions of partons $x_i$ and moments of time $t_i$ when the light interacted with them cannot be accurately determined in a high-energy interaction, one has to trace the hadron density matrix over $x^+_i = t_i + x_i$ \cite{Kharzeev:2021nzh}.
+As a result, even though the overall state is pure, one gets a mixed reduced density matrix that is diagonal in the Fock basis of states with fixed numbers of partons.
+The entropy associated with this reduced density matrix thus results from the entanglement between the phase and parton occupation number \footnote{In the rest frame of the proton, the wave function of the virtual photon is prepared long before the interaction and does not evolve much during the interaction.
+We make this assumption explicit by averaging over the unobserved phase.}.